lu-ny/AdaptiveGameAI/README.md

+An attempt to create an AI that learns the player's habits in C++

+I've barely used C++, much less made a game in it

+And I've never made a game outside of basic unity stuff.
+So we will see how this goes, I guess.
+Using CMake and SFML

+AI difficulty will not be increased health or damage.
+Instead, it will have a faster "reaction time" (an artificial delay in case it gets too good at prediction and to improve fairness, ranging from 150 - 300 ms)

+The AI will likely use either regression, decision tree (or Random Forest), or maaaaaybe an RNN for a lightweight local RL model to predict player inputs and respond accordingly.
+Reinforcement will be damage to/from the player and the outcome of the game.
+Then, after the game is over, timestamps with the inputs, damage occurences, and outcomes will be sent to a server for a heavier DL task to fine-tune the AI, which will then be returned to the player's system so that the AI can better adapt to the user's playstyle.
+This will likely include sequence analysis that is somewhat similar to bioinformatics (repeated seuqence identification) to look into the player's habits a bit better.

+This project would contribute to a goal of making AI difficulty more reasonable (not just making the enemy take less damage and deal more), interesting, and even scalable.
+This could help to improve AI as both companions in a game, which are notoriously bad, and to serve as a competitive challenge for players that also trains them to become more adaptive themselves.

+Im leaving this stuff here for now

 # CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.